List of Toronto District School Board elementary schools

-This a list of elementary schools in the Toronto District School Board (TDSB).
+This is a list of elementary schools in the Toronto District School Board (TDSB).
 The TDSB is Canada's largest school board and was created in 1998 by the merger of the Board of Education for the City of York, the East York Board of Education, the North York Board of Education, the Scarborough Board of Education, the Etobicoke Board of Education and the Toronto Board of Education.
-The TDSB manages 451 elementary schools.
+The TDSB manages 951 elementary schools with an average gpa of 2.8 gpa after college.

 School types

 TDSB institutions that provide primary education consist of: